-Suggestion: is easiest to do this prior to installation, on a table with the unit on its back.
+Suggestion: It may be easier to do this prior to installation, on a table with the unit on its back.

 - 1. Disconnect the unit power cable to avoid electric shock or damaging the PCB. - 2.
 Remove the unit's terminal block by firmly pulling it straight out.